 An action pulse is a movement of "energy."
-In the Quad Net Model, movements of Virtual Energy involve packets that have variable durations, sizes and shapes.
-In timing device models, there is only one kind of action pulse with a single uniform size and shape that is sometimes called a "stroke."
-In this essay, constructions are chiefly based on action pulses (used in timing devices) because of their simplicity.
-Action pulses in timing devices and Virtual Energy packets in Quad Nets are models of "action potentials" that appear in brain and nerve signals.
+In the Quad Net Model, movements of Virtual Energy involve packets that can have variable durations, sizes and shapes.
+In the timing device kit of parts, there is only one kind of action pulse with a single uniform size and shape that is sometimes called a "stroke."
+In this essay, constructions are chiefly based on action pulses because of their simplicity.
+Elemental constructions of timing devices and bursting devices in the bursters project start with the simpler uniform pulses.
+Uniform action pulses in timing devices and Virtual Energy packets in Quad Nets are models of "action potentials" that appear in brain and nerve signals.

-Movements of energy are presumed to be "instantaneous" in idealized timing device designs.
-That is, in such designs, a movement of energy occurs in an instant.
+In initial "elemental device" constructions, movements of energy are presumed to be "instantaneous."
+That is, in such constructions, a movement of energy occurs in an instant.
 An instant is a period of time that is much shorter than all other time periods that affect operations of the system.
 An instant is a period of time so short that doubling it would not affect operations.
 In practical terms, electrical signals are as the same as instantaneous.
-In timing device designs, slower biological signals are partially modeled by response periods with important magnitudes and can be further modeled by means of delay devices.
-In device constructions, parts are hooked together.
-As shown in hookups in the Figure below, movements of energy occur when action pulses travel from one device to another device or when action pulses travel from a device to a muscle fiber device.
-In the Figure below, the "flow of action" is from right to left to adapt to spatialized time.
-Hookups involving assemblies of timing devices are discussed in other publications accessible online; here the focus is on models of muscular activations.
-Hence, constructions start with muscle fibers..